aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 ## Function `create_object`

-Create a new object by generating a random unique address based on transaction hash.
-The unique address is computed sha3_256([transaction hash | auid counter | 0xFB]).
-The created object is deletable as we can guarantee the same unique address can never be regenerated with future txs.
+Create a new object by generating a random unique address based on transaction hash.<br/> The unique address is computed sha3_256([transaction hash &#124; auid counter &#124; 0xFB]).<br/> The created object is deletable as we can guarantee the same unique address can<br/> never be regenerated with future txs.

 <pre><code>public fun create_object(owner_address: address): object::ConstructorRef<br/></code></pre>